How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 - timing and pairing matter

-- neuromodulation amplifies learning, not movement
+- neuromodulation amplifies learning rather than movement itself

 Timing, Pairing, and Precision Matter